astrochili/awesome-defold/README.md

 - [Align](https://github.com/Jerakin/editor-script-align) — Editor script for aligning gui nodes.
 - [Atlas](https://github.com/Jerakin/editor-script-atlas) — Editor script to add images to an atlas as well as create a new one
+- [Check Dependencies](https://github.com/Jerakin/editor-script-check-dependencies-versions) — Checks your dependencies against github releases to see if there are any updates.
+- [Cleanup](https://github.com/Jerakin/editor-script-cleanup) — Editor script that adds clean up functionallity.
 - [Components](https://github.com/Jerakin/editor-script-components) — Editor script for creating components from resources.
 - [CSV2Lua](https://github.com/yeqwep/csv2lua-defold_editor/) — Editor script for converting CSV to Lua tables.
 - [Dependencies](https://github.com/Jerakin/editor-script-dependencies) — Dependency checker and updater.